Newbold, Derbyshire: The 19th century

 The population of Newbold increased dramatically during the late 19th century because of the Industrial Revolution.
 There was an increase of coal mining in the area and the production of earthenware, bricks and tiles was in abundance.

 In 1870–72, John Marius Wilson's described Newbold in the Imperial Gazetteer of England and Wales like this:

 "NEWBOLD, a village, a township, and a chapelry, in Chesterfield district, Derby.
 The village stands 1¾ mile N W of Chesterfield r. station, and has a post-office under Chesterfield.
 The township includes Dunston, bears the name of Newbold and Dunston, and is in Chesterfield parish.
 Real property, £18,128; of which £10 are in quarries, £895 in mines, £150 in iron-works, and £1,600 in gas-works.
 Pop. in 1851, 2,035; in 1861, 3,283.
 Houses, 690.
 The increase of pop. arose from the extension of coal mining and of iron-works.
 Newbold House is the residence of the Rev. A.Bromehead; Newbold Fields, of Capt.
 E. W. Fox; Highfield, of Mrs. M. Lucas; Dunston Hall, of J.Plevins, Esq.; and Thornfield House, of J. Shipton, Esq.
 Stone bottles and coarseearthenware are manufactured in several establishments; and bricks and tiles are made.
 Races are held in August.
 The chapelry excludes part of the township, includes part of Whittington parish, and was constituted in 1861.
 Pop., 2,362.
 Houses, 481.
 Pop. of the Newbold and Dunston portion, 2,134; of the Whittington portion, 228.
 The living is a p. rectory in the diocese of Lichfield.
 Value, £300.* Patron, the Vicar of Chesterfield.
 The church was built in 1857, is in the early English style, and has a tower and spire.
 There are a Wesleyan chapel, national schools, and three alms-houses."

-War Memorial
+War memorial

-The village has a war memorial, located opposite The Nag's Head public house, where Littlemoor meets Newbold Road.
+The village has a war memorial, opposite The Nag's Head public house, where Littlemoor meets Newbold Road.
 The memorial lists the names of those from the village who died in the First World War.